 The best way to prevent an upset stomach in your adult dog is to feed it a nutritionally balanced diet that includes high-quality, easily digestible proteins, as well as components like fermentable fibers which promote the development of "beneficial bacteria."
 Human food isn’t suitable for dogs.
 It is difficult for them to digest, is not complete and balanced for dogs, and can cause stomach upsets, particularly if it is high in fat.

 As your dog ages, their ability to properly digest their food can lessen, and they may struggle to chew effectively as their teeth become more sensitive.
 Improperly chewed food, or gulping down too much too quickly, can then cause vomiting or discomfort.
 If they suffer from any chronic illnesses, these can also have an impact on the effective functioning of their digestive system.

-    To make sure your older dog doesn’t suffer from an upset stomach, give him a food which is designed for his breed and age, with the right size kibble or pieces so it’s easy for him to grasp.
+To make sure your older dog doesn’t suffer from an upset stomach, give them a food that is designed for their breed and age, with the right size kibble or pieces so it’s easy for them to grasp.
 This will encourage them to chew their food.
 You can also feed them several small meals each day to lessen the impact on their digestive system.

 Providing your pet with a good diet that’s right for their age, size, breed and lifestyle is one of the simplest ways to help prevent digestive upsets.
-However, if you notice any significant changes in your dog’s eating behavior, make sure to visit your vet as these can be indicators of underlying health problems.
+However, if you notice any significant changes in your dog’s eating behavior, make sure that you visit your veterinarian as these can be indicators of underlying health problems.